Vatsal636/UC-clone/README.md

-# 🌆 Urban
+# 🌆 Urban Company

-**Urban** is a modern, feature-rich frontend web application for urban service booking, inspired by platforms like Urban Company.
+**Urban Company** is a modern, feature-rich frontend web application for urban service booking, inspired by platforms like Urban Company.
 Built with React and Tailwind CSS, it provides a seamless, responsive user experience across devices.
 The project also includes a **basic backend setup** using Node.js and Express as a foundation for future expansion.

 ---